YoungjaeLee/community/contributors/design-proposals/resource-management/live-and-inplace-vertical-scaling.md

 * After deploying a service/application through `StatefulSet`, I want to resize, by giving a updated pod spec with new resource sizes, the resources (for now, CPU and memory) allocated to each pod of the statefulset without restarting the pods.

+* A (vertical) pod auto-scaler (c.f. [a related issue](https://github.com/kubernetes/features/issues/21)) can utilize this feature, while currently it does resize a pod with restart only.

 # Objectives

 1. Enable live and in-place resource resizing on a pod.